thehyve/OHDSI-WhiteRabbit/README.md

 Dependencies
 ============
 For the distributable packages, the only requirement is Java 8.
-For building the package, also Maven is needed.
+For building the package, Java 17 and Maven are needed.

 Getting Started
 ===============